aivcec/FormulaAPI/README.md

 pod 'FormulaAPI', :git => 'https://github.com/aivcec/FormulaAPI.git'
 ```

-If you want to develop this pod alongside your main project (add it to development pods) you need to clone this repo and put this in your project podfile.
+If you want to develop this pod alongside your main project (add it to development pods) you need to clone this repo and put this in your project podfile:

 ```bash
 pod 'FormulaAPI', :path => '../FormulaAPI'